House set to vote on Obamacare repeal step

 - The Senate has already passed the resolution

-Washington (CNN)The House is set to vote Friday on a resolution that will begin the process of repealing Obamacare, though disagreement continues within the Republican Party on how best to proceed.
+Washington (CNN)The House is set Friday to pass a resolution that will begin the process of repealing the Affordable Care Act, though disagreement continues within the Republican Party on how best to proceed.

 Though the GOP is mostly uniform in agreement that President Barack Obama's health law should be rolled back, debate has been heated on the appropriate pace to do so and how to handle replacing it.